 Live video – This is live, two-way interaction between a patient and a healthcare provider using audiovisual telecommunications technology.
 This type of service is also referred to as “real-time” and may serve as a substitute for an in-person encounter when it is not available due to a number of reasons including location or movement limitations due to poor health.
 Live video can be used for both consultative and diagnostic and treatment services.

-Mobile health (mHealth) – This technology includes health care, public health practice, and education supported by mobile communication devices such as cell phones, tablet computers, and laptops.
-Applications can range from targeted text messages that promote healthy behavior to wide-scale alerts about disease outbreaks.
+Mobile health (mHealth) – This technology includes health care, public health practice and education supported by mobile communication devices such as cell phones, tablet computers, and laptops.
+Services can range from healthy lifestyle text messages to alerts and warnings making patients aware of specific disease outbreaks.

 Advantages of telehealth are not limited to the patients and physicians.
 Medical assistants can also reap the benefit of improved efficiency in their jobs, reduced exposure to communicable diseases, and calmer patients due to reduced wait times.
 Telehealth makes what can be seen as the downsides of a medical assisting profession a thing of the past.